liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-ocv.md

 > [!Note]
 > By default, this feature is enabled.

-An example of the "Survey" feature that prevailed during the 24H1 sprint is depicted in the following screenshot:
+An example of the "Survey" feature that prevailed during Version 24H1 is depicted in the following screenshot:

 :::image type="content" source="../media/feedback-microsoft-ocv.png" alt-text="Screenshot that shows the feedback to Microsoft survey.":::

-Starting from Version 25H1, SharePoint Server has introduced an enhancement that overwrites the feature introduced in 24H1.
+Starting from Version 25H1, SharePoint Server has introduced an enhancement that overwrites the feature introduced in Version 24H1.
 This enhancement allows the dynamic configuration and display of surveys to gather administrator feedback in a more effective manner based on current needs.

 This Version 25H1-enhancement provides scope for making the following types of surveys as configurable and customizable: